 Noah (Bear) Mirante

 Noah was born September 7, 2017.
-He already has friends all over NJ, attends an outdoor school called Painted Oak in Hopewell, NJ and loves dinosaurs… A LOT.
-He also loves warm cherry tomatoes, cucumbers, buffalo milk ice cream, and all types of animal proteins.
+He already has friends all over NJ, attends an outdoor school called Painted Oak in Hopewell, NJ and loves dinosaurs & monster trucks… A LOT.
+He also loves warm cherry tomatoes, cucumbers, buffalo milk ice cream, and all types of healthy animal proteins.

 He aspires to be a paleontologist, singer, dancer, and negotiator.
 Along his journey he will also be an educator of healthier foods and regenerative farming to all those that cross his path.
 A true pioneer in the cultural re-evolution from a food system high in unhealthy ultra processed foods to one that is healthier, tastier, and more sustainable for the community.